scylladb/scylladb/docs/kb/scylla-limits-systemd.rst

 **LimitNPROC** - Maximum number of processes allowed to run in parallel (defaults to 8096)

-Even though Scylla's provided defaults are suitable for most workloads, there may be situations on which these values may need to be overriden.
+Even though Scylla's provided defaults are suitable for most workloads, there may be situations on which these values may need to be overridden.

 Before you start
 ----------------